Over the last decade, county spending has grown faster than population growth, which is why your taxes have gone up.

 One of my responsibilities at the Manassas Park Police Department was to oversee the departments budget and ensure every dollar provided us by the taxpayers was being spent as efficiently as possible.

-You can be assured that I will apply that same fiscally conservative discipline and be a good steward of your hard earned tax dollars as your representative on the county board of supervisors.
+You can be assured that I will apply that same fiscally responsible discipline and be a good steward of your hard earned tax dollars as your next representative on the county board of supervisors.

 As a parent of two children in Prince William County Public Schools, I have extra motivation to make sure our children receive a first-class education.

-However, when nearly half of our tax receipts are transferred to county schools we must ensure that money is being spent wisely and economically.
+However, when more than half of our tax receipts are transferred to county schools we must ensure that money is being spent as wisely and economically as possible.

 The brick and mortar buildings you and I learned out of worked for us, and it will work for my kids, as well.
 Aside from parental involvement, our teachers are the most critical component to our children receiving a first-class education and we must make sure that we have the funds necessary to recruit and retain the best and the brightest.